Matan-Birnboim/Project-5-WatchMeAI-IoT/README.md

 - Third, review the Arduino part (Arduino/final_arduino)

-- Last, if the App interests you, extract the App.zip files, there is A LOT to see thereand this is the place for you.
+- Last, if the App interests you, extract the App.7z file, there is A LOT to see thereand this is the place for you.

 - Depending on the field of expertise you would like to review, you can really start from anywhere...